asher-stern/text-understanding/README.md

 &nbsp; &nbsp; &nbsp; (SUBJECT) computer
 &nbsp; &nbsp; &nbsp; (OBJECT) natural languages

-Predicate-argument structures can be thought of a shallower approach than *Semantic Role Labeling*, yet more semantically expressive than syntactic parse-trees.
+Predicate-argument structures can be thought of as a shallower approach than *Semantic Role Labeling*, yet more semantically expressive than syntactic parse-trees.

 Usage
 --------